 Short-term rentals can produce strong income, but they’re far less passive.
 And they require a more holistic approach to operate profitably.

 “What they should be doing is launching multi-pronged marketing campaigns.
-Registering with travel websites like Booking.com, posting on Craigslist, leveraging their own website and audience, even using hyper-targeted Facebook ads to reach extended-stay business travelers.
+They should register with travel websites like Booking.com, post on Craigslist, leverage their own website and audience, and even use hyper-targeted Facebook ads to reach extended-stay business travelers.

 “Short-term landlords who approach it as a business can virtually eliminate vacancies, while those who just think of themselves as Airbnb hosts will wonder why their vacancy rate is so high.”

 Al mentioned earlier that you should price against the competition of hotels.
-That also means you should aim to operate with the smooth efficiency that hotels do, too.
+That also means you should aim to operate with the smooth efficiency of hotels.

 5. Furnish Affordably (But Tastefully!)

-When most people approach the task of furnishing their rental, their first thought is “I guess I should go to the furniture store.”
+When most people approach furnishing their rental, they first think, “I guess I should go to the furniture store.”

 Wrong.
 False.
 Incorrect.